Bordeaux city hall set on fire as one million join anti-Macron protests across France

 Protesters cheer as a part of the historic building goes up in flames

-The historic Bordeaux City Hall in France has been set on fire on the day of the biggest protest yet against the deeply unpopular reform to raise the pension age.
+The historic Bordeaux City Hall in France has been set on fire on the day of the biggest protest yet against Emmanuel Macron’s controversial attempts to push through reforms to raise the pension age.

-Protesters gathered outside the Palais Rohan cheered as a part of the building went up in flames.
+Protesters gathered outside the Palais Rohan cheered as a part of the building went up in flames, one of a number of incidents of vandalism and violence across the country on Thursday evening after a day of largely peaceful strike action.

-The largescale protests have also threatened the prospect of King Charles III’s visit to France – the British monarch’s first foreign visit scheduled for next week will be his first after becoming king.
+The largescale protests threaten the prospect of King Charles III’s visit to France – the British monarch’s trip next week was to be his first abroad after becoming king.

+Thursday’s strike was the first day of national walkouts since Mr Macron pushed through a bill with his pension reforms, and upwards of one million people are reported to have taken part in protests and marches across France.

-Building on a strong turnout on Thursday – the biggest day of the strike – unions have called for fresh protests on Tuesday, the second day of the monarch’s visit, when he is scheduled to visit Bordeaux.
+Building on the strong turnout on Thursday, unions have called for fresh protests this Tuesday, which would be the second day of the British monarch’s visit, when he is scheduled to visit Bordeaux.

 Videos circulating widely on social media showed huge flames engulfing the city hall’s heavy wooden front doors.